Last Updated: March 12, 2021

 IceDrive offers a lot of the advantages of services like pCloud and Sync.com at way better rates.
 The value of the lifetime plans completely outweighs any minor disadvantages.
 It makes for the best cloud storage service for users on a budget.

-11. Box for Business A robust storage provider for business
+11. Box for Business

 - 10GB Free